fps/nn/nn0/README.md

-# nn
-Introduction to learning with neural networks implemented in octave/matlab starting from the basic basics.

 # nn0

 Given a "neural net" which is just a single linear neuron (even without bias terms in the summation):